 Be sure to space the dough balls out on the baking sheet.
 As you can see, I have only added six cookie to a baking sheet.
 This is to prevent the cookies from running into each other as they expand in the oven.

 And there you have the ultimate Brown Butter Chocolate Chip Cookie recipe!
 By compiling all of my favorite cookie recipe techniques that I have learned over the years, I was able to create a simple but decadent chocolate chip cookie.
+A cookie that is so good, I made it into a buttercream for my chocolate chip cupcakes!

 Try it for yourself and let me know what you think down in the comments below!